Our lessons are currently $65.00 for each lesson.

 We do NOT rent our horses out on an hourly basis, nor do we rent our horses out for trail rides, birthday parties or other such items.
 We are strictly a lesson facility.

-HOWEVER, we do rent our arena and round pen out for private riding and work.
-We charge $5.00 a ride or $30.00 a month.
+HOWEVER, we do rent our arena and round pen out for private riding and work should you want to ride out of the weather.
+We charge $10.00 each ride or a monthly fee of $50.00 a month.
 Please call ahead to check for times and availability.
+There is no haul in fee.

 Although they are extremely cute, and are very adept at begging, but please do not feed the Cardigan Corgis ANYTHING at all.
 They also bark a lot and make a lot of noise, but they are extremely friendly once they get to know you.
 They do know their job of greeting people, and so they are just very excited to do it.

 However, please do not chase them or run after them in any way.
+They are herding animals and love to chase.
 This is their home and we appreciate people and children who are respectful to our animals...

 Please do not feed the black cat.
 He also loves to climb people and sit on their shoulders.
 You hardly ever see the two orange cats who are the well mannered and respectful ones...

-We will NOTschedule Farm Tours on any other days other than Tuesday through Friday during lesson times.
+We will NOT schedule Farm Tours on any other days other than Monday through Friday during lesson times.
 This allows you to see the lessons in progress, meet the instructors and see the facilities.

 Any personal or private items left at the farm for more than 6 months after you no longer take lessons at TPA will be given away to Goodwill.
 We simply cannot be responsible for your items, nor can we store items as our space is limited.